India fails to push Pakistan into FATF blacklist: Qureshi

 Qureshi said that mourning processions were being taken out across the world today but these were banned in Indian Illegally Occupied Jammu and Kashmir (IIOJ&K).

-About the health of PML N supremo, Nawaz Sharif, Qureshi said that he should return without waiting for government steps as his health seemed better now.
+About health of PML N supremo, Nawaz Sharif, Qureshi said that he should return without waiting government steps as his health seemed better now.

 About flood situation, Shah Mehmood Qureshi said that water level was increasing in water reservoirs which may result in flooding.

-There was a flood situation in Balochistan and the federal government would help it.
+There was flood situation in Balochistan and federal government would help it.

 He said that the sewerage system of Multan was insufficient to cover the city as most of the population is not connected with the sewerage system.